+(13) Replacement practitioners

-- (f) Subject to the employer's approval an employee who has returned on a parttime or modified basis may revert to how the employee worked immediately before starting parental leave or full time work at the same classification level within two years of the recommencement of work. - (g) The employer shall only refuse such a request on reasonable grounds related to the effect on the workplace or the employer's business.
-Such grounds might include: - (i) cost; - (ii) lack of adequate replacement staff; - (iii) loss of efficiency; and - (iv) the impact on customer service. - (h) An employee who believes their request has been unreasonably refused may seek to enforce it as a minimum condition of employment and the onus shall be on the employer to demonstrate that the refusal was justified in the circumstances. - (13) Replacement employees - (a) A replacement employee is an employee specifically engaged or temporarily promoted or transferred, as a result of an employee proceeding on parental leave. - (b) A replacement employee shall be informed of the temporary nature of the employment and of the rights of the employee who is being replaced. - (14) Notwithstanding any agreement or other provision to the contrary: - (a) absence on parental leave shall not break the continuity of service of an employee but shall not be taken into account in calculating the period of service for any purpose of this Agreement. - (b) commencement of part-time employment in accordance with this clause, and return from part-time to full time work under this clause, shall not break the continuity of service or employment. - (15) Casual employment during parental leave - (a) Notwithstanding any other provision of this clause, an employee may be employed on a casual basis during a period of parental leave, provided that any period of such service shall not count as service for the purposes of any other provision of this Agreement, and shall not break the continuity of employment of such an employee nor change the employees employment status in regard to their substantive employment.
+- (a) A replacement practitioner is a practitioner specifically engaged or temporarily promoted or transferred, as a result of a practitioner proceeding on parental leave. - (b) A replacement practitioner shall be informed of the temporary nature of the employment and of the rights of the practitioner who is being replaced. - (14) Notwithstanding any agreement or other provision to the contrary: - (a) absence on parental leave shall not break the continuity of service of a practitioner but shall not be taken into account in calculating the period of service for any purpose of this Agreement.

+(b) commencement of part-time employment in accordance with this clause, and return from part-time to full time work under this clause, shall not break the continuity of service or employment.

+(15) Casual employment during parental leave

-- (b) An employee shall not be engaged by the employer as a casual employee whilst the employee is on a period of paid parental leave, or a period of accrued annual or long service leave taken concurrently with a period of unpaid parental leave. - (c) An employee engaged for casual work pursuant to this subclause shall be employed at a level commensurate to the level of the available casual position. - (16) Paid parental leave
+- (a) Notwithstanding any other provision of this clause, a practitioner may be employed on a casual basis during a period of parental leave, provided that any period of such service shall not count as service for the purposes of any other provision of this Agreement, and shall not break the continuity of employment of such a practitioner nor change the practitioner's employment status in regard to their substantive employment. - (b) A practitioner shall not be engaged by the employer as a casual practitioner whilst the practitioner is on a period of paid parental leave, or a period of accrued annual or long service leave taken concurrently with a period of unpaid parental leave. - (c) A practitioner engaged for casual work pursuant to this subclause shall be employed at a level commensurate to the level of the available casual position.

+(16) Paid parental leave

-Paid parental leave shall be granted to employees subject to the following:
+Paid parental leave shall be granted to practitioners subject to the following:

-- (a) An employee, other than an eligible casual employee, who is the primary care giver, and who has completed 12 months continuous service with the employer or any Commonwealth, State or Territory public sector body or authority, shall be entitled from the anticipated birth date or for the purposes of adoption from the date of placement of the child, or from a later date nominated by the primary care giver, to fourteen (14) weeks paid parental leave at the base rate of pay that shall form part of the 52 week entitlement. - (b) A pregnant employee can commence the period of paid parental leave any time from six weeks before the expected date of birth. - (c) An employee may take the paid parental leave specified in this subclause of this clause at half pay for a period equal to twice the period to which the employee would otherwise be entitled. - (d) Definitions
+- (a) A practitioner, other than an eligible casual practitioner, who is the primary care giver, and who has completed 12 months continuous service with the employer or any Commonwealth, State or Territory public sector body or authority, shall be entitled from the anticipated birth date or for the purposes of adoption from the date of placement of the child, or from a later date nominated by the primary care giver, to fourteen (14) weeks paid parental leave at the base rate of pay that shall form part of the 52 week entitlement. - (b) A pregnant practitioner can commence the period of paid parental leave any time from six weeks before the expected date of birth. - (c) A practitioner may take the paid parental leave specified in this subclause of this clause at half pay for a period equal to twice the period to which the practitioner would otherwise be entitled.

+(d) Definitions